-Weighted Macro Profile of Strong (+)
+Weighted macro profile of Strong +

-As of year-end, 70% of Helaba's exposures derived from Germany, which has a Strong (+) Macro Profile assigned, while other European countries (Macro Profile of Strong) accounted for 21% and North America (Strong (+)) accounted for 8%.
-The weighted average of these exposures resulted in a Strong (+) Weighted Macro Profile for Helaba.
+As of 30 June 2024, 71% of Helaba's exposures derived from Germany, which has a Strong (+) macro profile assigned.
+Other European countries (macro profile of Strong) accounted for 20%, and North America (Strong +) accounted for 9%.
+The weighted average of these exposures results in a Strong + weighted macro profile for Helaba.